skinanalytics/frontend-test/frontend-dev.md

 Use whatever Javascript framework you feel comfortable with but you should already have an idea about our technology stack :-)

 There is a CSV file containing 20 cases of patients submitting a skin cancer check.
-A case has fixed data as the following: articles. ]
+A case has fixed data as the following:
 - A case number
 - A date of creation
 - A date of modification